 The success of RepliCel will be highly dependent on the protection of our intellectual property.
-We are developing a diverse portfolio of intellectual property for the use of stem cells in the treatment of hair loss, as well as other medical conditions.
+We are developing a diverse portfolio of intellectual property for the use of stem cells in the treatment of hair loss as well as other medical conditions, and medical devices for the application of such cells.
 For example, RepliCel inventors filed an early patent application on the use of hair follicle derived stem cells (see EP 1 509 597 B1) entitled "Method for isolating hair follicle mesenchymal stem cells".
 This family of patents describes methods for isolating stem cells from hair follicles, and the growth and use of these stem cells for the treatment of a variety of medical conditions (including hair loss).
-Within this portfolio, there are granted patents in Australia (AU 2003246521) and Europe (EP1 509 597 B1), which were issued unopposed.
-Related patent applications are also pending in the United States, Canada and Japan.
+Within this portfolio, there are granted patents in Australia (AU 2003246521), Europe (EP1 509 597 B1) and the United States (8,431,400), which were issued unopposed.
+Additional related patent applications are also pending in the United States, Canada and Japan.
+RepliCel has also filed patent applications relating to devices for the delivery of therapeutically useful cells, as well as to compositions and methods for repairing tendons.
+With respect to tendon repair in particular, RepliCel has developed and filed patent applications relating to compositions and methods suitable for the treatment and repair of tendons utilizing dermal sheath cells.
+RepliCel has also licensed a family of patents relating the compositions and uses of dermally derived cells in the treatment of tendons and ligaments.